Vidhish-Trivedi/Polls-On-Spring/README.md

 # Polls-On-Spring
 This project is currently incomplete...
-Through this project, I intend to learn Java Spring, Spring-Boot, MVC architecture, using MySQL as database for Spring applications, and authentication using JWT.
+The project uses Java Spring, Spring-Boot, MVC architecture, and MySQL as database for Spring applications, and authentication is implemented using JWT.
 /polls directory: backend

-## Features to add:
-- Email Verification
-- Forgot Password
-- Edit Profile